spacetelescope/bibcat/docs/llm.md

 - **human**: Human classifications
 - **threshold_acceptance**: The threshold value to accept the llm's classifications
 - **threshold_inspection**: The threshold value to require human inspection
-- **llm**: llm's classification whose confidence value is higher than or equal to the threshold value.
+- **llm**: llm's classification whose confidence value (`total_weighted_conf`) is higher than or equal to the threshold value.
 Each entry is organized as:
   - "mission": "papertype" (the mission and papertype classification)
-  - **confidence**: the list of final LLM confidences values for [science, mention] papertype classification
+  - **confidence**: the list of final LLM confidences values for [science, mention] papertype classification, same as `total_weighted_conf` in "mission_conf"
-  - **probability**: the probability that the specified mission is relevant to the paper
+  - **mission_probability**: the probability that the specified mission is relevant to the paper, same as `prob_mission` in "mission_conf"
-- **inspection**: The list of missions/papertypes for human inspection due to the edge-case confidence values (e.g, 0.5)
+- **inspection**: The list of missions/papertypes for human inspection due to the edge-case confidence values
 - **missing_by_human**: The set of missing missions by human classification
 - **missing_by_llm**: The set of missing missions by llm classification
 - **hallucinated_missions**: The list of missions hallucinated by llm

 #### Each mission/papertype DataFrame output, as "df"
+  This data frame represents stats based on each mission + papertype callout
 - **llm_mission**: The mission from the LLM output
 - **mean_llm_confidence**: The list of the mean confidence values of SCIENCE and MENTION across all trial runs, for each mission + papertype combination.
 Conditional probabilities.
 Sum to 1.
 - **std_llm_confidence**: The standard deviation of the confidence values of SCIENCE and MENTION  across all trial runs